-Some battery types may contain hazardous materials that pose potential risks for environmental release if not handled correctly and could introduce hazards for first responders.
+Some battery types contain hazardous materials that pose potential risks for environmental release if not handled correctly, and lithium-ion or lithium metal batteries, in particular, could introduce hazards for first responders.
 BESS facilities could create extreme hazards for firefighters and emergency responders with the possibility of explosions, flammable gases, toxic fumes, water-reactive materials, electrical shock, corrosives, and chemical burns.
-Utility-scale energy storage requires specialized and reliable equipment to perform firefighting operations safely and effectively to the Washington Fire Code, National Fire Protection Association (NFPA), OSHA, and Underwriters Laboratories codes and standards, as discussed in the Environmental Health and Safety Resource Report, as well as the applicable county fire protection district codes and standards.
+Utility-scale energy storage requires specialized and reliable equipment to perform firefighting operations safely and effectively to the Washington Fire Code, National Fire Protection Association (NFPA), OSHA, and Underwriters Laboratories codes and standards, as discussed in the Environmental Health and Safety Technical Resource Report, as well as the applicable county fire protection district codes and standards.